apereo/cas/docs/cas-server-documentation/installation/Installing-ServicesMgmt-Webapp.md

 ## Installation

+### Maven

-A template overlay for the services management webapp is [provided here](https://github.com/apereo/cas-services-management-overlay).
+A template overlay for the management webapp is [provided here](https://github.com/apereo/cas-services-management-overlay).

+### Gradle

+A template overlay for the management webapp is [provided here](https://github.com/apereo/cas-services-management--gradle-overlay).

 ## Configuration